rethinkdb/rethinkdb-rs/4-rethinkdb-in-practice/data-modeling-in-rethinkdb.md

 r.db("blog").table("authors").get(AUTHOR_ID).run()
 ```

-{% infobox info%}
+{% infobox info %}

 __Advantages of using embedded arrays:__

-- The queries for accessing authors and posts tend to be simpler than
+- Queries for accessing authors and posts tend to be simpler.
-  when using multiple tables.
-- When using this approach, the data is often colocated on disk.
+- The data is often colocated on disk.
 If
-  you have a dataset that doesn't fit into RAM, the data can be loaded
+  you have a dataset that doesn't fit into RAM, data is loaded
   from disk faster.
-- With this approach, any update to the authors document atomically
+- Any update to the authors document atomically
   updates both the author data and the posts data.

 __Disadvantages of using embedded arrays:__